LoginRadius/engineering-portal/content/engineering/js-sdk-implementation/README.md

 **Phone numbers and the +91 prefix**
 The login flow hardcodes `+91` for phone-based login.
 If you're building for other regions, you'll want to let users specify their country code or auto-detect it.

+**MFA routing is driven by the LoginRadius config endpoint** On every app load, both React apps fetch `https://config.lrcontent.com/ciam/appinfo` to check which MFA methods are enabled.
+Changing the setting in the LoginRadius dashboard (Security → Multi-Factor Authentication) takes effect without any code change — the app adapts automatically on next load.
+If both email and SMS OTP are enabled, users see a method-selection screen; if only one is enabled, the OTP is sent automatically.

 ---